 Have you ever had refried beans that were so good that you wanted to just eat them plain out of a bowl?
-If you’ve been getting them out of a can, I’m gonna guess not.
+If you’ve been getting your refried beans out of a can, I’m going to guess you haven’t.

 (not) Refried Beans

 This recipe makes about the same amount as three standard 15oz. size cans of refried beans.
 The left overs can be frozen so don’t worry about the large volume.
 You can use them as a chip dip, in a quick batch of Weeknight Enchiladas, to fill burritos, layered into a 7 Layer Dip, or more.
 These beans are versastile, so you’ll be glad you made a big batch!

 To freeze these beans first make sure you cool them completely in the refrigerator.
 Then, simply spoon them into a freezer bag in recipe-sized portions, squeeze out the air, and transfer to the freezer.
 I suggest about 1.5 cups per bag because this is roughly the same amount as a can of refried beans.
 Oh, and don’t forget to label and date the bags!

 How to Make The Beans Less Spicy

 My batch was just a tad on the spicy side, but I know not everyone is as big of a fan of spicy as I am.
 So, to make your refried beans less spicy, use half of a jalapeño and making sure you scrape out ALL the seeds.
 The jalapeño brings a lot of flavor with its heat, so I wouldn’t suggest nixing it all together.
 Just be sure to remove ALL of the seeds and white ribs on the inside of the jalapeño because that is where most of the heat lives.

 Use your slow cooker to make these incredibly flavorful (not) refried beans with next to no effort.
 They're versatile, delicious, and freezer friendly.

 - 1 lb. dry pinto beans $1.45